tomyqg/irext-console/README.md

 ### Runtime environment
 Node.js V4.X.X is required, you could download it from [Node.js V4.8.3](https://nodejs.org/dist/v4.8.3/) for latest release

-Run following command in your Linux bash or Windows cmd
+Run following commands in your Linux bash or Windows cmd

 ```shell script
 npm-install